Skip to content

 I am really impressed by the sequential and random write speed 850X is offering.
 But, SN850 is the winner when it comes to the read operations.

 I can recommend both of these to any user who is looking just for performance.
-For games and enthusiasts, these both are great SSDs to go with.
+For games and enthusiasts, these are both great SSDs to go with.

 ParameterWD Black SN850XWD Black SN850